Attentive to the Sacred,

 - House recycling and compost bins

-- Utilizing natural and environmentally friendly products for our cleaning purposes.
+- Utilising natural and environmentally friendly products for our cleaning purposes.

 - Craft Workshops teaching how to create environmental ways of doing things. e.g. Beeswax Wraps